Quantum-Resilient Connectivity

 Onboard Edge Computing

 Satellites process data in orbit.
-Only essential outputs reach the ground, collapsing the attack surface.
+Only essential outputs reach the ground, reducing the attack surface.
 Sensitive workloads execute without raw data ever leaving the secured satellite environment.

 04